Submissions

 • abbreviate the names of journals, book series, publishers or conferences;

-• use “et al.” in reference entries; all author/editor names should be listed;
+• use “et al.” in entries in Reference, all author/editor names should be listed;

 • use EM-dashes to replace repeated author/editor names;